geerlingguy/ansible-collection-php_roles/README.md

-# PHP Collection for Ansible
+# PHP Roles Collection for Ansible

-This collection is an aggregation of all the PHP-related roles maintained by Jeff Geerling (geerlingguy).
+This collection contains all the PHP-related roles maintained by Jeff Geerling (geerlingguy).

 It includes: